 In case, your doctor or dentist suspects a problem, you may need a dental X-ray to examine your teeth and jaw, a CT scan that provides a detailed analysis of the bones of your joint, and an MRI to reveal problems with the joint’s disk or surrounding soft tissues.

-In some cases, Temporomandibular joint disorder, TMJ arthroscopy is sometimes needed in the diagnosis.
+In some cases, Temporomandibular disorder TMJ arthroscopy is sometimes needed in the diagnosis.

 During this, your doctor will insert a small and thin tube into the joint space along with a camera to view the area and helps in diagnosis.

-In most cases, you can treat Temporomandibular joint disorder TMJ Disorder at home with certain self-care practices.
+In most cases, treatment for TMD can be done at home with certain self-care practices.

 To ease the symptoms of the temporomandibular joint disorder, you can eat soft foods, use ice or cold compress to reduce swelling, reduce jaw movements and avoid chewing gum and tough foods like beef.